- How much is the 2013/2014 budget?

 About 25 percent of your property taxes come to the county for county services.
 The majority - 58 percent - goes to state and local school support.

 The General Fund contains non-restricted funds that can be spent for a wide range of services.
-It is the only part of the county budget where the commissioners have discretion about spending.
+It is the only part of the county budget where the Board of County Councilors has discretion about spending.
 It pays for many of the key services that residents receive from the county such as Sheriff’s patrols, judges, prosecutors, jails, courts, elections and parks.
 Learn more about the General Fund.
 (PDF)

 Every time you drive down the road, visit a park, vote in an election, or see deputies protecting our community, your tax dollars are hard at work.

 Clark County funds services in nine major areas including Public Works, Law and Justice, Community Services, General Government, Public Health, Community Development.
 Internal Support, Fiscal Entities and Capital and Debt.
 View the Expenditure Analysis (PDF) for more information.

 - Public Works with a two-year budget of $225,982,039